Drew Waters Player Props: Royals vs. Twins

 Drew Waters At The Plate

-- Waters is batting .250 with four doubles, three home runs and six walks.
+- Waters is hitting .240 with four doubles, three home runs and six walks.

-- Waters is batting .471 during his last outings and is riding a five-game hitting streak.

-- Waters has picked up a hit in 60.7% of his 28 games this year, with multiple hits in 25.0% of those games.
+- In 58.6% of his 29 games this season, Waters has picked up at least one hit.
+He's also had seven multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.